kakudela/FCCPhysics/tutorials/ZmumuHbb/README.md

 Finally, we construct a recoil mass histogram, which is used as input to the [CMS Combine tool](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/) to estimate the uncertainty on the cross-section via a binned maximum likelihood fit.

-### Step 1: Running the Event Selection and Producing Histograms
+### Step 1: Running the Event Selection

-To generate the event selection and histograms for all signal and background samples (which are pre-generated using the FastSim IDEA detector), run the following script from the main `FCCAnalyses` directory:
+To generate the event selection and histograms for all signal and background samples (see below), run the following script from the main `FCCAnalyses` directory:

 	fccanalysis run analysis_ZmumuH.py

-You can inspect this file to see the cuts that have been applied.
+The script typically takes a few minutes to run.
+It includes a main function, `build_graph(df, dataset)`, which is responsible for constructing the analysis graph.
+The `dataset` argument is a string that identifies the current dataset or process (see below for the list of processes used).
+The `df` argument is a dataframe object that you can modify within the function by applying selection cuts using `df.Filter()` or defining new variables on top of the existing ones using `df.Define()`.
+Histograms can be created with `df.Histo1D()` and should be added to the `hists` list.
+This list must be returned by the `build_graph()` function for the analysis to proceed correctly.

+> *Exercise:* Inspect the `build_graph()` in the `analysis_ZmumuH.py` file.
+How many cuts are applied?
+What do they represent?

 The processes that are included in during the analysis are specified in the processList dictionary:

+    fraction = 0.2
     processList = {
-        'wzp6_ee_mumuH_HXX_ecm240':      {'fraction': 1},
+        'wzp6_ee_mumuH_HXX_ecm240':      {'fraction': 1}, # signal
-        'p8_ee_ZZ_ecm240':               {'fraction': 1},
+        'p8_ee_ZZ_ecm240':               {'fraction': fraction}, # background
-        'p8_ee_WW_mumu_ecm240':          {'fraction': 1},
+        'p8_ee_WW_mumu_ecm240':          {'fraction': fraction}, # background
-        'wzp6_ee_mumu_ecm240':           {'fraction': 1},
+        'wzp6_ee_mumu_ecm240':           {'fraction': fraction}, # background
     }

-For the Higgs signal sample `wzp6_ee_mumuH_HXX_ecm240`, we have several samples available for each individual Higgs decay .
+Each process should be generated beforehand centrally (see section above for the Event Samples).
+For the Higgs signal sample `wzp6_ee_mumuH_HXX_ecm240`, we have several samples available for each individual Higgs decay.

-If you'd like to test the functionality of the script without processing the full datasets, you can reduce the number of events by adjusting the `fraction` values in `zh_xsec.py`.
+The `fraction` parameter represents the fraction of the events you would like to run on.
+If you'd like to test the functionality of the script without processing the full datasets, you can reduce the number of events by adjusting the `fraction` values per process.
 A fraction of `1` means all events are processed.
 You can reduce this value (e.g., to `0.1`) to speed up the creation of histograms for testing purposes.
+By default, we run over the full signal statistics, but only 20% of the background statistics.
+With this configuration, in total you run over 100 million of events in just a few minutes!

-Normalization can be automated during the analysis.
-To enable this, modify the following parameters in `z_mumu_xsec.py`:
+Normalization of the histograms to a given integrated luminosity can be automated during the analysis.
+To enable this, modify the following parameters in `analysis_ZmumuH.py`:

     doScale = True
     intLumi = 10.8e6  # Integrated luminosity at the Higgs threshold (10.8 ab-1)

+The cross-sections for each process are automatically taken into account in the background (the cross-sections are stored as meta information per sample).

+The FCCAnalysis framework provides built-in functions—such as `FCCAnalyses::ReconstructedParticle::get_p()`—to access particles and their properties in the event samples, along with utilities for computing important observables in electron-positron collider physics.
+You can also define your own analysis-specific functions in C++, place them in a header file, and include them in your analysis script using the `includePaths` option, for example: `includePaths = ["utils.h"]`.
+This option accepts a list of header files that contain your custom functions and code snippets.
+In this tutorial, we use a `utils.h` file that defines several helper functions to compute the missing energy vector, its polar angle, and the acolinearity.
+Take a look at the contents of this file to understand how these quantities are calculated.

 After running the script (which typically takes about 5 minutes depending on the load of the machine you're on), a ROOT file is created for each process in the output directory (`output/ZmumuH/histmaker/`).
 These files contain all the histograms needed for the next steps of the analysis.
 If you run into issues executing the setup or want to skip the processing step, we’ve pre-generated the files with full statistics.
 You can access them here: